 Washington H.B.
 1658 allows high school students age 16 and older to earn up to two elective credits through paid work experience beginning in the 2023-2024 school year.
 Work-based credit proposals must be preapproved by the school counselor or principal and must include elements related to financial education.
 Washington’s graduation requirements allow for three of the 24 total high school credits to be personalized based on the student’s High School and Beyond Plan, completed by each student as a career planning exercise.
 This law creates a new avenue for students to customize their learning while gaining work experience.

 Florida S.B.
 240 strengthens options for students to access career and technical education and work-based learning opportunities.
 The Florida Department of Education is required to convene a workgroup to identify best practices in career technical education (CTE) pathways transitions and determine how to allow middle school students to continue their CTE programs into high school.
 This bill also allows students to earn either work-based learning credit or elective credit by participating in career and technical student organizations.
 In addition, each district school board is required to ensure that every high school student has access to at least one work-based learning opportunity.
 By increasing exposure to CTE and work-based learning, students are given a head start on their post-graduation career or continuing education plans and are able to further personalize their learning.

 Sam Miller, KnowledgeWorks Policy Research Intern

 Sam primarily supports the creation and utilization of the KnowledgeWorks policy tracking system.
-He is a senior at the University of Wisconsin-Madison where he is double majoring in political science and Spanish.
+He recently graduated from the University of Wisconsin-Madison where he double majored in political science and Spanish.
 Sam brings valuable experience from previous internships at Literacy Network, Jubilee USA Network and Ballotpedia.
 Originally from Madison, Wisconsin, Sam loves trivia and watches Jeopardy! nearly every day.